Angustidontus: History of research

 The genus Angustidontus was named by American geologist Chalmer Lewis Cooper in 1936, together with the family "Angustidontidae".
 Cooper described the fossils, consisting of the serrated appendages, as fossil jaws of actinopterygian fish.
 Since then, the appendages of Angustidontus have been the subject of much debate on its classification.
-In the 1950s, it was suggested that the fossils instead represented eurypterid chelicerae, possibly of something closely related to Pterygotus.
+In the 1950s, it was suggested that the fossils instead represented chelicerae of eurypterids, possibly of something closely related to Pterygotus.

 In 1960, Canadian geologists Murray John Copeland and Thomas Edward Bolton considered the fossils to instead represent gill rakers of fish or be "claws similar to those on the second maxilliped of the stomatopod Squilla"; furthermore, the appendage was noticed to have had some kind of "ball and socket" joint type of articulation.
 Though it was noted by several prominent researchers that Angustidontus did not likely represent a eurypterid, it was treated as such, albeit with reservations, by most subsequent authors.
 Exceptions were American geologist Jean Milton Berdan, who concluded in 1964, after studying multiple Angustidontus appendages, that the "rami of Angustidontus are almost certainly part of an arthropod rather than a vertebrate but are not necessarily part of a eurypterid"; and Norwegian paleontologist and geologist Leif Størmer, who agreed in 1966 that the fossils were not eurypterid, but that they "were of uncertain affinity, possibly decapod crustaceans".

 Angustidontus often occurs together with Concavicaris, another Devonian crustacean.
 Concavicaris fossils tend to lack the appendages, whilst Angustidontus fossils often lack the cephalothoracic shield because of its weak sclerotisation.
 This caused some confusion, and some researchers have suggested that the two would represent different parts of the same animal.
 Expeditions to fossil localities in Nevada where Concavicaris and Angustidontus were reported to have occurred together by Cooper in 1936 yielded more information on the appendages of Concavicaris and allowed it to be determined that the appendages of Angustidontus did not represent appendages of Concavicaris.
 With hundreds of specimens being collected, proper research could be conducted on Angustidontus for the first time with the discovery of the first complete specimens.

 The new specimens allowed researchers to determine that Angustidontus was a peracarid malacostracan crustacean, and that Concavicaris simply represented a separate animal that was part of a larger Late Devonian fauna including a large amount of different invertebrates, such as worms, cephalopods, bivalves, brachipods and sponges.
 The appendages which had caused confusion in the past were revealed to be the first thoracopods, but greatly elongated and adapted to be used in feeding.